NETWAYS/foreman-training/advanced/01_web.md

 Foreman can provide graphs about changes in your environment.
 Those are configured and displayed in the WebGUI in "Monitor > Trends" and collected by the background task "Trend Counter Job".
 By default this tasks runs every 30 minutes matching
-Puppet's default run interval because most trends will be based on the facts collected by the configuration management solution, another source are Foreman's internal parameters like the operatingsystem of the host.
+Puppet's default run interval because most trends will be based on the facts collected by the configuration management solution, another source are Foreman's internal parameters like the operating system of the host.

 This functionality was moved to a separate plugin with Foreman 2.2 which can enabled using `foreman-installer --enable-foreman-plugin-statistics`.